TWO SEPTEMBER NETWORKING SOCIALS

 JULY 2017 NETWORKING SOCIAL

 Attendees enjoyed refreshments, socializing and a lively forum at the spacious Senior Planet headquarters and had a chance to see what this innovative center has to offer.
 OATS Director of Technology and Training, Alex Glazebrook showed how technology can empower, change the way we age and connect us to family, friends, and the digital world.
 Moderated by Aaron Santis, Program Manager at Senior Planet in Chelsea, the forum included first-hand accounts from happy users of technology who shared stories of how “connected” they have become.
+Check out this video about the networking social.

 JUNE 2017 NETWORKING SOCIAL